nearby-galaxies/nearby-galaxies.github.io/people.md

 ## Bavithra Naguleswaran (MSc 2023)
 <img align="right" src="{{ site.url }}/images/bavi.jpg" width="213" height="240">

-My research is focused on UGC 2885, a very large galaxy with a low star formation rate.
-My focus has been to calculate and understand the metallicity gradient of UGC 2885 data using data from SITELLE.
+Bavithra's research was focused on UGC 2885, a very large galaxy with a low star formation rate.
+Her focus was to calculate and understand the metallicity gradient of UGC 2885 data using data from SITELLE.
 SITELLE provides the necessary spectral lines to calculate the metallicity.
-The goal is to understand why this massive galaxy has such a low star formation rate by further understanding its star population throughout the galaxy.
+The goal wass to understand why this massive galaxy has such a low star formation rate by further understanding its star population throughout the galaxy.

 You can find more about me on [LinkedIn](https://www.linkedin.com/in/bavithra-naguleswaran/)